cellular-genomics/cluster-paired-end-tags/README.md

 The `cluster_PETs` program accepts the following command line arguments:

-`--pets_filename` - the .bedpe input file with all the PETs.
+`--pets_filename` - the .bedpe input files with all the PETs.
 Tab delimited.
 No header.
+Use multiple times to concat PETs from different files.

 `--clusters_filename` - the .bedpe output file where the PET clusters will be saved.
 Tab delimited.
 No header.